hydrusnetwork/hydrus/docs/advanced_duplicates_auto_resolution.md

 ### visually similar pairs

 I wrote an algorithm specifically for this auto-resolution system that renders the two images and inspects them with a lot of math to determine if they are "visual duplicates".
-You may have seen it in the manual duplicate filter too.
-Imagine it as a much more precise version of the original similar file search that populates the "potential duplicates" queue.
-It ignores compression artifacts or resizes but will notice artist corrections, watermarks, or recolours.
+You have probably seen it in the manual duplicate filter already.
+Imagine it as a much smarter version of the original similar file search that populates the "potential duplicates" queue.
+It tries to ignore compression artifacts or resizes but will detect artist corrections, watermarks, or recolours.
 Because we want to trust it to make automatic decisions, the algorithm is intended to be as very confident when it does say "yes they are visual duplicates", so I have tuned it to err on the side of a false negative (it sometimes says that a pair of files are not duplicates when they actually are, but it will very rarely say that two files are duplicates when they are not).
 It is hacky voodoo, but it works pretty good!

 The 'visually similar pairs' suggested rules use this tool.
 Let's first look at the search:

 - **must not be pixel dupes** - We don't care about pixel dupes, so we'll exclude them
 - **maximum search distance: 0** - Let's stick with 'exact match' for now.
 The visual duplicates algorithm is not going to get many hits at higher search distances.
 - **system:filetype is image** - Again, this is important, just leave it in there like the width/height tests.
-- **system:no transparency** - The algorithm doesn't support transparency yet, so including these files is just wasted work.

 Now the comparators: